ToadNetwork/Docs/products/launchpad.md

 ---
-description: Take off with fair systems!
+description: Use our launch pad to buy tokens during pre-sale or to launch your own project.
+Take off with fair systems!
 cover: ../.gitbook/assets/LaunchPAD_NEW.png
 coverY: 0
 ---